Sequential change-point detection based on nearest neighbors: Sequential change-point detection based on -NN

 \subsection{Comparisons of the three stopping rules}

-Two key objectives of sequential detection are (i) to detect the change point as soon as possible when it occurs; and (ii) to keep the false discovery rate low.
-These can be characterized by two quantities: The expected detection delay, $\ep_\tau (T-\tau|T>\tau)$, where $\tau$ is the change point; and the average run length, $\ep_\infty(T)$, the expectation of $T$ when there is no change point, i.e., the change point at infinity.
+Two key objectives of sequential detection are (i) to detect the change-point as soon as possible when it occurs; and (ii) to keep the false discovery rate low.
+These can be characterized by two quantities: The expected detection delay, $\ep_{\tau^*} (T-\tau^*|T>\tau^*)$, where $\tau^* = \tau-N_0$ is the time index of the change-point if we set the time we begin the test to be 1; and the average run length, $\ep_\infty(T)$, the expectation of $T$ when there is no change-point or the change-point is at infinity.

-We use simulations to compare the three stopping rules.
-We keep their false discovery rates the same and compare their expected detection delays.
-The simulation setup is as follows: There are $N_0=200$ historical observations from the same distribution.
+In the following, we use Monte Carlo simulations to better understand the three stopping rules.
+To make a fair comparison, the critical values $b_i, i=1,2,3$ are chosen (through simulation runs) so that $\ep_\infty(T_i)=2,000$ for each stopping rule.
+We then compare their detection delays.
+The detailed simulation setup is as follows: There are $N_0=200$ historical observations from the same distribution.
 We begin our test from $t=201$.
-In the simulation, the change point is at $t=400$, i.e., 200 new observations from the start of the test.
-Before the change point, the distribution is a $d$-dimensional Gaussian distribution with mean $\mu_1$ and covariance matrix $I_d$, $\mathcal{N}_d(\mu_1,I_d)$; after the change, the distribution is $\mathcal{N}_d(\mu_2,I_d)$.
-Let $\Delta = \|\mu_2-\mu_1\|_2$ where $\|\cdot\|_2$ is the $L_2$ norm.
+In the simulation, the change-point is at $\tau$.
+Before the change-point $\tau$, the distribution is a $d$-dimensional Gaussian distribution with mean $\mu_1$ and covariance matrix $I_d$, $\mathcal{N}_d(\mu_1,I_d)$; after the change, the distribution is $\mathcal{N}_d(\mu_2,I_d)$.
+Let $\|\mu_2-\mu_1\|_2=2$ where $\|\cdot\|_2$ is the $L_2$ norm.
+We consider $\tau=201$ (the change occurs right at the time when we begin to perform the test, i.e., $\tau^*=1$) till $\tau=2201$ (the change occurs 2,000 observations after we begin to perform the test, i.e., $\tau^*=2001$) for an increment of 500.
+We consider 1-NN and 3-NN graphs.

-The thresholds $b_1,b_2,b_3$ are determined so that $\pr_\infty(T_i(b_i)<1,000)=0.05, \ i=1,2,3$.
-That is, when there is no change point, the probability of reporting any change point (false discovery) before $t=1,200$ (1,000 new observations from the starting the the test) is 0.05.
-Here, $\pr_\infty$ denotes the probability under the event that there is no change point.
-(According to the Poisson heuristic in \cite{siegmund1995using}, this criterion corresponds roughly to $\ep_\infty(T_i(b_i)) = 20,000$.
-We here control directly on false discovery rather than average run length to reduce simulation time.)
-We are able to obtain the thresholds, $b_1,b_2,b_3$, through simulations here because the distribution of the observations is known.
-We determine the thresholds through 10,000 Monte Carlo simulations.
-Other parameters are set to be $n_0=3$, $L=200$ and $n_1=L-n_0$.

-The expected detection delays are estimated based on 1,000 simulation runs.
-They are calculated as the averages of the lag of the detection time to the true change point when the change point is successfully detected.
-We define ``successful detection" be to detect the change within 100 observations after it occurred because detecting it too later (say after 100 observations) would usually not be useful in practice.

-The expected detection delays of the three stopping rules using 1-NN and 3-NN under different magnitudes of the change ($\Delta$) are plotted in Figure \ref{fig:EDD}.
-We see that the three stopping rules have very similar expected detection delays.
-The detection delay is clearly shortened when the signal is stronger ($\Delta$ larger) and/or when we include slightly more NNs into the test, from 1-NN to 3-NN.